Young British Artists: Positive

 Richard Cork (at one time art critic of The Times) has been a staunch advocate of the artists, as has art writer Louisa Buck, and former Time Out art editor, Sarah Kent.
 Sir Nicholas Serota has validated the artists by the nomination of several of them for the Turner Prize and their inclusion in the Tate collection.

 Maureen Paley said, "The thing that came out of the YBA generation was boldness, a belief that you can get away with anything."

-Speaking in 2009, Iwona Blazwick the director of the Whitechapel Art Gallery said, "The YBA moment is definitely now dead, but anyone who thinks they were a cut-off point is wrong.
+Speaking in 2009, Iwona Blazwick, the director of the Whitechapel Art Gallery, said, "The YBA moment is definitely now dead, but anyone who thinks they were a cut-off point is wrong.
 They began something which has continued to grow ever since.
 It's not over."

 Negative

 In 1998, John Windsor in The Independent said that the work of the YBAs seemed tame compared with that of the "shock art" of the 1970s, including "kinky outrages" at the Nicholas Treadwell Gallery, amongst which were a "hanging, anatomically detailed leather straitjacket, complete with genitals", titled Pink Crucifixion, by Mandy Havers.

 In 1999 the Stuckists art group was founded with an overt anti-YBA agenda.
 In 2002 Britart was heavily criticised by the leading conductor Sir Simon Rattle, who was, in return, accused of having a poor understanding of conceptual and visual art.

-Playwright Tom Stoppard made a public denunciation, and Brian Sewell (art critic of the Evening Standard) has consistently been hostile, as has David Lee, the editor of Jackdaw.
+Playwright Tom Stoppard made a public denunciation, and Brian Sewell (art critic of the Evening Standard) was consistently hostile, as was David Lee, the editor of Jackdaw.

 Rolf Harris, the television presenter and artist, singled out Tracey Emin's My Bed as the kind of installation that put people off art.
 "I don't see how getting out of bed and leaving the bed unmade and putting it on show and saying that's worth, I don't know £31,000 ...
 I don't believe it, I think it's a con."

 For James Heartfield, "The 1990s art boom encouraged sloppiness.
 The Young British Artists preferred the inspired gesture to patient work.
 They added public outrage to their palettes, only to find that it faded very quickly."